caraya/reading-experience/psp.md

 If the serviceWorker string doesn’t exist in the navigator object then service workers are not supported.
 The catch statement will trigger and we log something to the console.

 That’s it.
 The combination of those two scripts gives us consistent performance across devices and the possibility of work offline after accessing the content once while online.

+## Service Worker: Next step
+Doing it by hand is fun and teaches you a lot about the inner workings of service workers but having to update the files you want to cache and how to define the routes you want to use to cache your content.

+[sw-precache](https://github.com/GoogleChrome/sw-precache/blob/master/GettingStarted.md) is a Google tool developed to atuomate creation of service workers with application shell caching on installation.
+The tool can be used from command line or as part of a build system (Grunt, Gulp and others).

+It will also take care of importing additional scripts to use sw-toolbox (described in the next section).

+A gulpfile.js using sw-precache looks like this:

+	// Assigning modules to local constants
+	var gulp = require('gulp');
+	// Required for sw-precache
+	var path = require('path');
+	var swPrecache = require('sw-precache');
+	// Array of paths.
+Currently only uses the src to represent the path to source var paths = {
+	  src: './'
+	};

+	gulp.task('service-worker', function(callback) {
+	  swPrecache.write(path.join(paths.src, 'service-worker.js'), {
+	    staticFileGlobs: [
+	      paths.src + 'index.html',
+	      paths.src + 'js/main.js',
+	      paths.src + 'css/main.css',
+	      paths.src + 'images/**/*'

+	    ],
+	    importScripts: [
+	      'node_modules/sw-toolbox/sw-toolbox.js',
+	      paths.src + 'js/toolbox-scripts.js'
+	    ],
+	    stripPrefix: paths.src
+	  }, callback);
+	});
+[sw-toolbox](https://googlechrome.github.io/sw-toolbox/docs/master/tutorial-usage) automates dynamic caching for your service worker.
+It creates customizable routes for your caching and provides for express-like or regular-expression-based routes to match routes and resources.

+In the gulpfile.js abov the `importScripts` section imports two files:

+* sw-toolbox.js is the library that will run the custom routes
+* toolbox-scripts contains our custom toolbox routing

+The script itself is wrapped in an immediately-invoked function expression (IIFE) to keep our code from polluting the global namespace.
+Inside the IIFE we work with different routes.

+All these routes use the get HTTP verb to represent the action the router will take.

+The toolkbox then takes a pattern to match the route against and a cache strategy.

+There is an optional cache object that contains additional parameters for the cache like (cache) name, maximum number of entries (maxEntries) and maximum duration of the cache in seconds.

+The `toolbox-scripts.js` looks like this:

+	(function(global) {
+	  'use strict';

+	  // The route for any requests from the googleapis origin global.toolbox.router.get('/(.*)', global.toolbox.cacheFirst, {
+	    cache: {
+	      name: 'googleapis',
+	      maxEntries: 20,
+	    },
+	    origin: /\.googleapis\.com$/
+	  });

+	// We want no more than 50 images in the cache.
+	// We use a cache first strategy global.toolbox.router.get(/\.(?:png|gif|jpg)$/, global.toolbox.cacheFirst, {
+	    cache: {
+	      name: 'images-cache',
+	      maxEntries: 50
+	    }
+	  });

+	  // pull html content using network first global.addEventListner('fetch', function(event) {
+	    if (event.request.headers.get('accept').includes('text/html')) {
+	      event.respondWith(toolbox.networkFirst(event.request));
+	    }
+	    // you can add additional synchronous checks
+	    // based on event.request.
+	  });

+	  // pull video using network only.
+	  // We don't want such large files in the cache global.toolbox.router.get('(.+)', global.toolbox.networkOnly, {
+	    origin: /\.(?:youtube|vimeo)\.com$/
+	  });

+	  // the default route is global and uses cacheFirst global.toolbox.router.get('/*', global.toolbox.cacheFirst);
+	})(self);

+Registering the automatically generated service worker is no different than registering the manually generated script.
+Assuming that we saved the service worker as `service-worker.js`the registration code in our entry page (`index.html`) looks like this:

+	if ('serviceWorker' in navigator) {
+	 console.log('Service Worker is supported');
+	 navigator.serviceWorker.register('sw.js').then(reg => {
+	   console.log('Yay!', reg);
+	 }).catch(err => {
+	   console.log('boo!', err);
+	 });
+	}

 ## What can we do beyond offline?